matoom/frostbite/scripting/basics.md

 # callback method for second event
 def stop_observer
-    Observer.instance.terminate # just to demonstrate how to
+    Observer.instance.terminate # disable observer for the rest of
-                                # terminate the observer
+                                # script execution
 end

 100.times do